 6.1.2.6.4 PC5 unicast link authentication procedure completion by the initiating UE

-Upon receiving a DIRECT LINK AUTHENTICATION RESPONSE message, the initiating UE shall stop timer T5006.
+Upon receiving a DIRECT LINK AUTHENTICATION RESPONSE message without Target user info IE included, the initiating UE shall stop timer T5006.
+Upon receiving a DIRECT LINK AUTHENTICATION RESPONSE message with the Target user info IE included, and this IE includes the application layer ID of the initiating UE, the initiating UE shall stop timer T5006.
+The initiating UE shall use the new source layer-2 ID of the target UE for unicast communication with the target UE, if used in the transmission of the received DIRECT LINK AUTHENTICATION RESPONSE message.

 NOTE: When the initiating UE derives the new KNRP during the PC5 unicast link authentication procedure depends on the authentication method in use.